 History

 In 2009, Carrie Eikler and Anna Lisa Gross developed a Lenten calendar to help us reflect on our abundant resources and what we might ‘give up’ during Lent for the sake of others.
-The calendars included scripture, information about women around the world and about GWP’s partner projects.
-The calendar provided an opportunity to join in these women’s journey of empowerment with time and money.
+The calendars included scripture, information about women around the world and about GWP’s partner projects, providing an opportunity to join in these women’s journey of empowerment with time and money.

-Due to the success of these original calendars, GWP worked with Etch Marketing & Design in McPherson, Kansas to improve the look of our Lenten calendar, and we updated the information and photos in 2014.
+Due to the success of these original calendars, GWP worked with Etch Marketing & Design in McPherson, Kansas to improve the look of our Lenten calendar and update the information and photos in 2014.
+The 2025-2026 Steering Committee again updated the information included in the Lenten Calendar to include recent statistics and information about our partner projects.

 1. I was totally shocked at the amount of faucets we have in our home!
 We live in a parsonage built in the 50s, with an addition from the 70s, and we counted no less than 11 (if we included showers, washing machine hookup, and dishwasher hookup).